 There are three major phases in our implementation process, with an optional fourth phase:

-Session 1: The first two days’ training consists of a brief review of the model, followed by drafting policies in all policy quadrants except Results policies.
-We refer to these other three quadrants as the “infrastructure” policies, since they establish for the organization the framework necessary to build a stronger focus on the organization’s Results.
+The first two days’ training consists of a brief review of the model, followed by work to draft policies in all policy quadrants except Results policies.
+We refer to these other three quadrants as the “infrastructure” policies, since they establish for the board and organization the framework necessary to build a stronger focus on the organization’s Results.

 Our work in these three quadrants is based on a set of template policies, which the board customizes to meet its specific needs and values.
 Our templates have been refined over the years as scores of boards of all types have done similar work.
-Our policy templates for public school boards feature a number of policies and policy provisions designed specifically for this unique market.
+Our policy templates for public school boards and other special-purpose organizations feature a number of policies and policy provisions designed specifically for the organization’s unique market.

-Session 2: The second one-day session is centered on developing Results policies.
+The second one-day session is centered on developing Results policies.
 These policies are built from the ground up, starting with blank paper rather than templates.
 This is necessary because each organization truly is unique in terms of its definition of the benefits it commits to provide for the clients it serves.
-This can be mentally grueling work, but some of the most important and rewarding work the board and its CEO will do.
+This can be mentally grueling work, but it also can be some of the most important and rewarding work the board and its CEO will do.